hltj/vertx-future-utils/README.md

 ```

 If the evaluation result itself is a `Future`, use `joinWrap()`(or its alias `flatWrap()`)
-to flatten the nested result `Future`s:
+to flatten the nested result `Future`s. e.g.:

 ``` java
 Future<Integer> future0 = wrap("0", Integer::parseInt);